-Photos Of A Puerto Rico Memorial Protesting Hurricane Maria's Official Death Count That Will Move You
+The Photos Of A Puerto Rico Memorial Protesting Hurricane Maria's Death Count Will Move You

 On Friday in San Juan, an impromptu memorial of shoes sprung up at the Puerto Rican capitol building to honor victims from Hurricane Maria, whose death toll the government has yet to finalize.
 NPR's Adrian Florido reported there were more than 400 pairs of shoes outside the capitol building.